-In this article, Wang Hui 汪辉 tells us about Chinese Abstract Painting.
+In this article, Wang Hui 汪辉 tells us about Chinese XieYi and other painting styles.

-For instance, in order to depict this cypress, I wrote ‘the tree trunk circumference is 40 meters, and the dark green tree goes up to sky as high as almost 1000 meters’.
+For instance, when preparing to paint this cypress (on the left), I wrote ‘the tree trunk perimeter is 40 meters, and the dark green tree goes up to sky as high as almost 1000 meters’.
 In fact, in the painting, you do not need to draw all these details to express how big the tree is.
 Not to mention, you are not able to draw the whole dimensions of such a big tree in one painting.
 Therefore, the Chinese way is to draw the details of a branch.
-If a tree’s branch can be so huge, then this branch will lead you to imagine how big the whole tree is.
+If a branch can be so huge, then this branch will lead you to imagine how big the whole tree is.

 Chinese painting makes very good use of imagination and space.
 You have to understand the meanings expressed by the artist.
 Only if you understand this, can you understand the feelings that the artist wants to transfer through the painting.
 Otherwise, you would not feel very impressed by the painting.
 This might not be like traditional western paintings.